Danilooa/npm_cookbook/README.md

 To install a package that will run in production run
 $ `npm i vue -S`
-This will also write the version of the installed package inside your _package.json_ as the following
+This will also writes the version of the installed package inside your _package.json_ as the following
 ```
 {
 ...